timeplus-io/docs/docs/v2-release-notes.md

  * Timeplus Enterprise [v2.4.24](/enterprise-v2.4#2_4_24) is released as the latest build.
 The only change is to generate a unique ID via [timeplus](/cli-license#id) CLI for license granting and validation.

 ### Timeplus Web Console v2.0.1
 We upgraded the `timeplus_web` component in https://us-west-2.timeplus.cloud.
-Comparing to the v1.4.33 in Timeplus Enterprise self-hosted edition, the key enhancements are:
+Compared to the v1.4.33 in Timeplus Enterprise self-hosted edition, the key enhancements are:
 * You can set a timezone in the dashboards to display the datetime or timestamp in your preferred timezone.
 * Show more metrics in the side panel when you view the stream, materialized view, external stream, or other resources in data lineage or listing page.
 * Refined the error or warning messages.
 Avoid showing two messages for the same resource.